-Although many homeschooling and online high school programs are offered – well, online, your child should continue and master the practice of note taking.
+Although online high school programs are offered – well, online, your child should continue and master the practice of note taking.
 Taking notes can be tricky.
 If a student picks up only high-level information, he may not easily remember the material upon review.
 If he takes copious notes with no direction or form, the result could be the same as if he took too few notes.
 Successful note takers do the following:

-Online high school programs and other homeschooling curricula require testing at various phases during the course of each lesson and class.
+Online high school programs require testing at various phases during the course of each lesson and class.
 Mastering test taking is amongst the most fundamental skills your child will utilize during his academic career.
 Testing is how a student will qualify and quantify what he has learned and retained.
 Especially if your child has aspirations of attending University, in which case practicing quality testing skills is excellent preparation for college entrance exams such as the SAT and ACT.

 Learning without walls is a unique experience for many, and it requires a level of self-discipline that is not expected in the traditional classroom.
 For students in on-campus environments, each day is structured by lesson plans; bells to start the day, begin and dismiss class, signal lunch period and end the day.
 This systematic structure ensures that students manage their time within the confines of their day.